 ♣ The trouble with a kitten is that it eventually becomes a cat.
 Ogden Nash

-Jean de La Fontaine is best known for his Fables, which characterized animals.
-This is from: The Monkey And The Cat
+Jean de La Fontaine Is Best Known For His Fables.
+This Is From: The Monkey And The Cat

 Jack and Gibb, a Monkey and a Cat,